HarshithReddy01/frontend-SRMA-Liver/README.md

 **LiverProfile AI** - *Empowering Medical Imaging with AI*

-*Built with ❤️ for the medical imaging community*
+*Built for the medical imaging community*